-How to Lower Your Electric Bill in the Summer – Tip #1
+How to Lower Your Electric Bill in the Summer – Tip #1 – Landscaping

 So, the outside air temperature doesn’t raise your electric bill quite as much as you might think.
 In fact, air is extremely inefficient at transferring heat, which is why it’s such a great insulator.
 A tip from ASM: plant a couple of large trees on the sunward side of the house might be the key to figuring out how to lower your electric bill by as much as 20%.

-How to Keep Your Power Bill Low in the Summer – Tip #2
+How to Keep Your Power Bill Low in the Summer – Tip #2 – Window Screens

 Solar Window Screens – no, we aren’t talking about the expensive rigs that go on your roof, we are talking about a thin mesh installed on the outside of your windows (particularly east-west facing windows) to help reduce energy costs.
 In fact, this simple solution can decrease the radiant energy that hits your windows by 60-70%, decreasing the amount of energy spent by your air conditioning unit, thus helping you lower your electric bill.

-Visit this article on energy.gov for further information on window screens: how to lower your electric bill.
+Visit this article on energy.gov for further information on window screens: How to Lower Your Electric Bill – Window Screens.

-Ways to Save on Your Electric Bill in the Summer – Tip #3
+Ways to Save on Your Electric Bill in the Summer – Tip #3 – Ceiling Fans

 Think of your HVAC system as being kind of like your cardiovascular system – your air conditioner itself is like your heart, the ducting is like your arteries carrying air to your home, and the home and hallways are like your veins, carrying air back to your HVAC unit.
 Now, imagine someone comes and sets up a fan in your leg, blowing the blood back down to your foot instead of towards your heart.
 Enough said?
 Ceiling fans can be effective at keeping you cool, but only use them for the room you are in and don’t keep them on when you leave the room – Tip: turn the ceiling fan off when you leave a room, and you can lower your electric bill significantly.